Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 Eden Hazard has reaffirmed to the world - and particularly suitors Real Madrid - that he stands among the best forwards on the planet after a world-class display for Chelsea in the Europa League final.

 The Belgian scored twice, both at decisive stages in the contest, to kill Arsenal hopes and hand Chelsea their second Europa League victory in six years.
-His first was an ice-cool penalty which fooled Petr Cech in his final match for Arsenal, while his second immediately quashed the Gunners hopes of a comeback with the scores at 3-1.
+His first was an ice-cool penalty which fooled Petr Cech in the keeper's final match for Arsenal, while his second immediately quashed the Gunners' hopes of a comeback with the score standing at 3-1.

 Hazard could now bow out on a high with speculation that the 28-year-old is hustling for a move to La Liga giants Real Madrid.
 While Hazard's departure hasn't yet been officially announced, the player all but confirmed it with his comments after the final whistle.

-"I think it's goodbye," he said.
-"Thanks for a great seven years."
+"I think it's a goodbye," he said.
+"But in football you never know.

+"My dream was to play in the Premier League and I did this for seven years for one of the biggest clubs in the world.
+So now maybe it's time for a new challenge,"

 Meanwhile, Hazard's current coach, Maurizo Sarri, finished his first season in charge of the Blues with a trophy, following a tumultuous 12 months which has seen the Italian's future constantly questioned.

-The match didn't start as smoothly as the scorelines suggest for the Blues, however, as Arsenal certainly started the more lively of the two finalists.
+The match didn't start as smoothly as the scoreline suggests for the Blues, however, as Arsenal certainly started the more lively of the two finalists.
 But in the final minutes of the opening half, Emerson and Olivier Giroud both forced Cech into saves to end the first period on a high.

 And they continued their new-found dominance after the break as Arsenal failed to refind their feet.